 A pump is a device that moves fluids (liquids or gases), or sometimes slurries, by mechanical action.
 Pumps can be divided into three main groups based on the method they use to move liquids: direct-stroke, positive-displacement, and gravity pumps.

 Pumps use a mechanism (usually reciprocating or rotating) and use energy to perform mechanical work in moving fluids.
 Pumps are powered by many energy sources including manual operation, electricity, motors or wind power.
 They are available in many sizes, from microscopic for use in medical applications to large industrial pumps.

 Mechanical pumps are used in a variety of applications such as well water pumping, aquarium filtration, pond filtration and aeration, in the automotive industry for water cooling and fuel injection, in the power industry for pumping oil and natural gas, or to power cooling towers.In medical technology, pumps are used for biochemical processes in drug development and manufacture and as an artificial replacement for body parts, in particular the artificial heart and penis prosthesis.

 Single-stage pump: If only one impeller rotates in a housing, it is called a single-stage pump.

 Double/multi-stage pump: If two or more impellers rotate in one housing, this is called a double/multi-stage pump.

-In biology, many different types of chemical and bio-mechanical pumps have evolved, and biomimicry is sometimes used in developing new types of mechanical pumps.
+Many different types of chemical and biomechanical pumps have evolved in biology, and biomimetics is sometimes used to design new types of mechanical pumps.

-Common uses include water, sewage, petroleum and petrochemical pumping; a centrifugal fan is commonly used to implement a vacuum cleaner.
-The reverse function of the centrifugal pump is a turbine converting potential energy of water pressure into mechanical rotational energy.
+Common applications include pumping water, sewage, oil and petrochemicals; A centrifugal fan is commonly used to implement a vacuum cleaner.
+The inverse function of the centrifugal pump is a turbine that converts the potential energy of water pressure into mechanical rotational energy.